-3 Ways to Debug Tech’s Diversity Gap in 2019
+3 Ways to Debug Tech’s Diversity Gap in 2021

-Coding is struggling with a bit of an image problem.
+Silicon Valley is struggling with a bit of an image problem.
 That image?
 Straight, white, male.

-In 2019, computer programmers are meritocratic winners who wield considerable power in society.
+In 2021, computer programmers are meritocratic winners who wield considerable power in society.
 Engineers at Facebook — or more precisely, the algorithms they program — decide what news we see and what ads we get served.

 Many formerly analog tasks — hailing a taxi, dimming the lights — now rely on code that only programmers can hope to understand fully.
 If women and minorities are left out of coding jobs now, that omission could have ramifications on the structure of our society for years to come.

 It’s clear by now that social and environmental forces contribute to the differences in earning potential for women and minorities, and that these forces also hold the same people back from careers in STEM (Science, Technology, Engineering, and Math).

 Some schools in the U.S. are exposing young people to the basics of programming, which serves to improve their familiarity and comfort with these subjects.
-But to open the doors of the tech meritocracy to the underprivileged, coding needs to be taught in public schools, as early as possible — even in elementary school.
+But to open the doors of the tech meritocracy to the underprivileged, coding needs to be taught in public schools as early as possible — even in elementary school.

-There are a lot of barriers to this.
+As you’d expect, there are a lot of barriers to this.

 2. Expand the Scope of Nonprofits

-But the challenges extend beyond the physical, especially when it comes to connecting students with jobs that utilize their training.
+But the hurdles extend beyond the physical, especially when it comes to connecting students with jobs that utilize their training.
 Limitations experienced in this realm — such as the absence of a professional network or an unfriendly corporate culture — can prevent any would-be software engineer or developer from thriving.
 Successful nonprofit coding programs will be those that succeed in the final stretch: job placement, hiring, and support during the transition.

 3. Retain Diverse Talent

-Why are they leaving?
 One small study found that the most common reasons women leave tech jobs are a lack of opportunity for career growth, poor management, and the gender pay gap.
 Older research cites poor workplaces including few opportunities for development and training, little support for outside-of-work responsibilities, and undermining bosses.

 The Reality of the Diversity Gap

 The tech industry is booming, which, in theory, should mean more demand for programming labor.
 But with barriers to intercontinental communication quickly vanishing, more and more programming and web-design jobs based in the U.S. are being outsourced to lower-paid workers in other countries.

 Whether computer programming serves to be an equalizer or perpetuator of inequality in the U.S. may depend on how fast minority groups can participate and get a “piece of the pie,” so to speak, before the available opportunities shrink.

-The bad news is that it’s looking like underrepresented people groups will still have to try twice as hard for a shot at the same jobs, which is truly unfair.
+The bad news is that it’s looking like underrepresented groups will still have to try twice as hard for a shot at the same jobs, which is truly unfair.

 After all, diverse teams are the only way companies will keep up with the changing demands of a world where computers are not going away.